A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Governing equations

 If \(\dot{m}'\) is non-zero, then the interface moves with respect to the fluid.
 In this case, the normal component of the velocity field is discontinuous across the interface while the tangential component is continuous.
 These conditions are given by

-A pressure jump across the interface is caused by a combination of surface tension force, mass exchange across the interface and a mismatch in the normal viscous stresses, as seen in Eq.~(\ref{eqn:momjump1}). \(\sigma\) represents the surface tension coefficient and \(\kappa\) is the interface curvature, defined positive with a convex liquid shape (i.e., \(\kappa=\nabla\cdot\vec{n}\)).
+A pressure jump across the interface is caused by a combination of surface-tension force, mass exchange across the interface and a mismatch in the normal viscous stresses, as seen in Eq.~(\ref{eqn:momjump1}). \(\sigma\) represents the surface-tension coefficient and \(\kappa\) is the interface curvature, defined positive with a convex liquid shape (i.e., \(\kappa=\nabla\cdot\vec{n}\)).

-Because the interface properties may vary along the interface, the shear stress across the interface will not be continuous in the presence of a surface tension coefficient gradient.
+Because the interface properties may vary along the interface, the shear stress across the interface will not be continuous in the presence of a surface-tension coefficient gradient.
 The tangential stress balance is given by

 where \(\nabla_s=\nabla-\vec{n}(\vec{n}\cdot\nabla)\) is the surface gradient.
-While the normal force \(\sigma \kappa\) in Eq.~(\ref{eqn:momjump1}) tends to minimize surface area, smooth the liquid surface and propagate high-curvature regions, the term \(\nabla_s\sigma\) in Eq.~(\ref{eqn:momjump2}) drives the flow toward regions of higher surface tension coefficient.
+While the normal force \(\sigma \kappa\) in Eq.~(\ref{eqn:momjump1}) tends to minimize surface area per unit volume and smooth the liquid surface in two-dimensional structures, the surface-tension coefficient gradient along the interface drives the flow toward regions of higher surface-tension coefficient.
+Smoothing can also occur in three dimensions, but surface tension is also responsible for ligament thinning and neck formation leading to liquid breakup.

 Matching conditions for the species continuity equation and the energy equation become, respectively,

 and